oroinc/documentation/user_guide/channel_guide1.rst

 Customer.
 The B2B Customer was assigned to the *Home2Go* Account.

-For smaller purchases that do not require long negotiations run and massive agreements executed, Home2Go's managers have purchased materials from the John&Sons Magento store.
+For smaller purchases that do not require long negotiations and many-page agreements, Home2Go's managers have purchased materials from the John&Sons Magento store.
 A specific Web Customer was created for each of the managers' account (Magento users).
 However, all of these Web Customers were assigned to the *Home2Go* Account (the same as for the B2B Customer).